Category: Nepal Travel Diaries

 “Dal-bhat power 24 hour” is common and famous phrase among tourist and Nepalese people.

 We spent the evening sitting around a fireplace in the lodge’s main hall, sharing stories and laughter with strangers.
+We were all united by the divine journey and energy of the Gosaikunda lake Trek.
 It didn’t matter that we didn’t know each other’s names or backgrounds; the cold had united us together.
 That evening, surrounded by warmth and laughter, felt like one of the best moments of my life.

 The next morning, I was woken by some noise outside the lodge.
 Curious, I grabbed my jacket and stepped out.
 What I saw left me speechless.
 The fog was no were to be found, and right before me was Gosaikunda Lake, its shiny blue surface surrounded by rugged and snow-capped mountains.
 It felt like a dream.
 Me and my friends, we all ran down to the lake, our excitement left the ground after seeing what we were talking about the other day.